David B. Rosenbaum

 - 149 Madison LLC – v. – PSF Shoes Ltd et al, (September 16, 2016) Landlord granted summary judgment against commercial tenant and guarantor for post-vacatur rent.
 Tenant breached the lease by vacating during the term thereof, and the guarantor held liable for tenant’s default because tenant failed to return possession in a manner that would have terminated guarantor liability.

 - New Whitehall Apartments LLC, v.
 S.A.V.
 Associates, Inc. (August 12, 2016) Landlord commenced end of lease holdover.
 Tenant contended lease was still in effect for 4 more years.
-Court held ta rial on lease interpretation as there was a scrivener’s error in the lease.
+Court held a trial on lease interpretation as there was a scrivener’s error in the lease.
 The court found landlord intended lease to expire on the earlier date and credited landlord’s testimony, rejecting tenant’s testimony.
-Court accepted parole evidence as to the parties’ intentions in negotiating the lease.
+The court accepted parole evidence as to the parties’ intentions in negotiating the lease upheld on appeal.

 - Verona Wine Bar vs. 353 West 20 th Street LLC (August 1, 2016).
 In this case, Tenant’s Yellowstone injunction application denied: it failed to provide proof of insurance coverage, a non-curable default and the lease provided for waiver of injunctive relief.